Study Permit – Study Visa – International Students in Canada

 Everyone may apply for a study permit before entering Canada.

-If you are a US citizen, a US permanent resident, a resident of Greenland, or a resident of St. Pierre and Miquelon, you may apply for study permit when entering Canada.
+Suppose you are a US citizen, a US permanent resident, a resident of Greenland, or a resident of St. Pierre and Miquelon.
+In that case, you may apply for a study permit when entering Canada.
 Read the following article for more information.

 The following groups of people may apply for a study permit after entering Canada.